 Firstly we would like to say we are always more than happy to defend and explain our approach to dog training and animal behaviour.
-We are both immensely proud of our dedication to the subject.
-We really do research and stay on top of the most up to date science being produced.
-Katie is producing a paper currently through her MSc studies.
-This will hopefully be published down the line thereby adding directly to the science in this field!
+We are immensely proud of our dedication to the subject.
+We really do research and stay on top of the most up to date science being produced as well as help gather data for ongoing projects.

 And when we say science it is in fact actual science.
 We read peer reviewed papers of double blinded studies and meta-data analysis on the subject (this basically means really good science!)
 So everything we do during training is following the advice of the most up to date information we have.
 Behaviour and training is a quickly progressing area of science with huge advances in the past few years.

 The term “force free” essentially means we won’t do or use anything that might hurt or scare your dog in the process of training them.
-This may seem an obvious decision to make but unfortunately the majority of trainers in the UK still use force in order to train.
+This may seem an obvious decision to make but unfortunately many trainers in the UK still use force in order to train.
 Even though this has repeatedly been shown to impact animal welfare and show decreased learning ability.

 Any questions you have over our ethos we would be more than happy to discuss with you.
-We discuss our ethos in more deep during our introductory seminar.
+We discuss our ethos in more deep during our online course “Introduction to Dog Behaviour“.

 We back up all our work here with our qualifications.
 We are extremely proud of the work we’ve put in to become the professionals we are today.
-Read more about our veterinary behaviourist Dr Katie and our head trainer Ian and their qualifications.
+Read more about our veterinary behaviourist Dr Katie.

 Unfortunately in the UK there is no legislation on who can call themselves a dog trainer or behaviourist.
 This results in a market flooded with unqualified “trainers” who may actually be doing more harm than good.
 It can be very difficult to figure out who actually has qualifications and who doesn’t as a pet guardian.
 We have written a blog to help make the distinction between someone who knows what they are doing and those who do not.